 Competencies can be created by clicking the "New competency" button from the competency library page, or by clicking "Duplicate" on an existing competency from either the competency library page or from the competency detail page.

 Competencies consist of the following fields:

 Name - the name of the competency that employees will see on their growth profiles (eg. "Communication", "Leadership", etc)

 Description - a text description that may inform employees why the competency is important and/or when it should be used

 Assessments - a toggle to determine if the competency can be assessed when attached to an individual's growth profile

 Levels - A competency can have up to 20 levels associated with it.
-Each level has a name (Eg. "Level 1", "Junior", "Strategic", etc) as well as a description of the level.
+Each level has a name (Eg. "Level 1", "Junior", "Strategic", etc.) as well as a description of the level.
 Each new line in the description field will appear as a bullet in a bulleted list when presented to employees later.
-Best practice: It is recommended to list behaviours or actions that are easy to identify if an individual is demonstrating them or not in each level description.
+Best practice: It is recommended to list behaviors or actions that are easy to identify if an individual is demonstrating them or not in each level description.
 This will allow managers and employees to more easily identify which level an employee is at.